fbpx

 • disability

 In some states, these protections also prevent discrimination based on other categories.
-For example, as of 2019, ancestry is a protected class in 28 states, marital status is a protected class in 23, and pregnancy is protected in 40
+For example, as of 2019, ancestry is a protected class in 28 states, marital status is a protected class in 23, and pregnancy is protected in 40.

 Second, you must get an applicant’s written permission to run a credit report, according to the Fair Credit Reporting Act.
 If you reject an applicant based on the results of their credit check, you must inform the applicant of this.
 You also have to explain what factors were included in your decision to reject their application.

-If you choose to ignore or are simply ignorant of the Fair Housing Act, your tenant can file a HUD complaint against you.
+If you choose to ignore or are simply ignorant of the Fair Housing Act, your resident can file a HUD complaint against you.
 If it is concluded that you violated the Act, you can be ordered to:

 • provide permanent injunctive relief